Back to top

 Image

-The Georgia Room, located in the Switzer Library, is a genealogical and historical Special Collection.
+The Georgia Room, located in Switzer Library, is a genealogical and historical Special Collection.
 The Georgia Room collection serves the needs of a broad spectrum of users with diverse informational and educational pursuits.
 We welcome everyone who wishes to use these special resources to search for ancestors or research the history of Cobb County, Georgia and beyond.

 While the Georgia Room collection is a reference collection and does not circulate, the room is open to everyone who wishes to use the collection.
 Appointments are not required, and our helpful staff is available for assistance with research projects.
 The purpose of the Georgia Room is to develop and maintain an in-depth collection of materials having lasting historical and genealogical value to support the informational, educational, and research needs of its users.